Skip to content

 High

-Oldest housing stock of all five counties: 27.3% pre-1940, median construction year 1973 (Point2Homes / Census ACS).
+Oldest median construction year of all five service counties: 1973, versus the NH statewide median of 1982 (Point2Homes / US Census ACS).
 Keene's historic balloon-frame housing plus heavy Monadnock region forest interface makes per-home pressure as high as Hillsborough.
 Monadnock Pest & Wildlife identifies carpenter ants as the dominant pest complaint in the Keene region.
-Default to quarterly plan for any Cheshire pre-1940 property.
+Default to a quarterly plan for any older Cheshire property.

-Bottom line — Treatment pricing varies less than 5% across all five counties, but recommended service intensity is highest in Hillsborough, Rockingham, and Cheshire — where the combination of oldest housing stock and heaviest forest interface creates near-ideal multi-year satellite colony conditions.
+Bottom line — Treatment pricing varies little across all five counties, but recommended service intensity is highest in Hillsborough, Rockingham, and Cheshire — where the combination of oldest housing stock and heaviest forest interface creates near-ideal multi-year satellite colony conditions.

 Visual Identification